francescoferrini/NLU-1/README.md

 The only requirements for this assignement are Spacy and the pipeline en_core_web_sm.
 They can be downloaded:

 - using pip:
-  pip install -U pip setuptools wheel pip install -U spacy python -m spacy download en_core_web_sm
+  console.log(pip install -U pip setuptools wheel) pip install -U spacy python -m spacy download en_core_web_sm